wsaults/cautious-octo-engine-ios/README.md

 `Ex: Swift, TypeScript, JavaScript, Java`

-### Story - I see a Multiple choice question
+### 👨🏼‍💻 Story - I see a Multiple choice question

 `GIVEN:` I can see a list of skills.
 `WHEN:` I tap on a skill.
-`THEN:` I see a Multiple choice question.
+`THEN:` I see a multiple choice question.

 ### Story - I see '1 of 10 questions'